HamishClulee/more-art-than.science/front/src/views/posts/betterstyles.md

 ### The Ideal Way To Set Up SCSS Imports and Structure For FE Codebases
 First things first, let’s get the order of imports - in our entry point JS file - correct.

 1. Import any vendor styles at the top of the entry point javascript file, this means any third party packages, make sure you import the `*.min.css` version, usually found in the `/dist` directory of the packages node_module.
-You may need to ensure that these imports can be parsed (if **not** using `vue-cli`), for memory webpack won't parse non-js imports by default.
+You may need to ensure that these imports can be parsed (if **not** using `vue-cli`), for memory, webpack won't parse non-js imports by default.

-2. Create a folder for your global styles, then create an index file using whatever pre-processor extension you've choosen, for me, genrally it's `index.sass`.
+2. Create a folder for your global styles, then create an index file using whatever pre-processor extension you've choosen, for me, generally it's `index.sass`.
 Import the index file from the `/style` directory into the entry point JS file, import it _after_ the vendor styles.

 3. Commence JavaScript set up as usual.

-That deals with all styles that are global.
 Next let’s quickly ensure everyone understands CSS Specificity, then we can talk about how to apply that idea to FE code bases.
 Have a look at [this](https://stackoverflow.com/questions/25105736/what-is-the-order-of-precedence-for-css), the basic idea is to know which rule gets applied to the broswer when there is more than one option.

 ### Reach Grok For CSS Specificity